The Yellowstone Trail developed in parallel with the nationwide effort to improve roads.

 Railroads used monopolistic freight rate-settings and had very inconvenient schedules.

-1914 Douglas County Fair, Waterville, Washington showing lots of autos!
+The video below is of the 1914 Douglas County Fair in Waterville, Washington, showing lots of autos.

 Click the Play Button below: